numirias/paxmod/README.md

 # Paxmod

-Paxmod is a Firefox theme wth multiple tab rows and site-dependent tab colors.
-If you enjoy a straightforward, compact UI with customizable colors, fonts and more, give it a try.
+Paxmod is a Firefox theme with multiple tab rows and site-dependent tab colors.
+It provides a straightforward grid-style UI, lets you customize colors and fonts, and add your own custom CSS.

 ![Demo](https://i.imgur.com/bjYnDKY.gif)